gaba-dev-1/TFT-Assets/README.md

 # TFT-Assets
 Unified collection of assets and data for Teamfight Tactics game entities.

-Here's icons, stats for every units traits and items.
+Here's icons and stats for every units, traits and items.
 Also news, guides, all in two unified folders: assets for visuals, and data for text.

 Here's a quick overview of the directory structure: